-Implementation of head and strong reduction has also been studied by Crégut [5] and Nadathur and Wilson [14].
+Implementation of head and strong reduction has also been studied by Crégut [4] and Nadathur and Wilson [13].
 Crégut's abstract machine is based on De Bruijn's notation.
 Two versions have been developed.
 The first one evaluates the head or full normal form of the global expression.
 The second one implements a spine strategy and shares head normal forms.
 Terms are extended with formal variables and the machine state includes two indexes.
-One plays the role of our binder level as in section 3 and 4, the other one is needed (only in the second version of the machine) to deal with the problem of free variables in subexpressions as exposed in section 6.2.
-The algorithm presented in [14] was motivated by the implementation of λ Prolog [15].
-It evaluates terms to hnf and, expressed as an abstract machine, this technique resembles Crégut's.
+One plays the role of our binder level as in section 3 and 4, the other one is needed (only in the second version of the machine) to deal with the problem of free variables in subexpressions exposed in section 6.2.
+The algorithm presented in [13] was motivated by the implementation of λ Prolog [14].
+It evaluates terms to hnf and expressed as an abstract machine, this technique resembles Crégut's.
 It is also based on De Bruijn notation and the machine state includes two indexes.

 We described in this paper how to use cps conversion to compile head and strong reduction.
 The hnf's or nf's of cps-expressions are evaluated by weak head reduction and at each step the unique (weak) redex is the leftmost application.
 The technique does not require to modify the standard cps cbn conversion.
 The cps expression is just applied to a special continuation and an index to keep track of the binder length.
 We presented a way to get rid of this index and suggested applications for our technique.
-Cps conversion was important to this work in several respects: special continuations could be used to suppress the leading λ 's and the regular form of cps expressions helped the reconstruction.

-Compared to [5] and [14] the main difference is that we proceed by program transformations and stay within the functional framework.
+Compared to [4] and [13] we do not have a second index or special structures like formal variables.
+But the main difference is that we proceed by program transformations and stay within the functional framework.
 Used as a preliminary step our technique allows a standard compiler to evaluate under λ 's.
 Thus we can take advantage of all the classical compiling tools like analyses, transformations or simplifications.
-As already emphasized in [7], another advantage of this approach is that we do not have to introduce an abstract machine which makes correctness proofs simpler.
+As already emphasized in [6], another advantage of this approach is that we do not have to introduce an abstract machine which makes correctness proofs simpler.
 Furthermore, optimizations of this compilation step can be easily expressed and justified in the functional framework.

 Apart from the practical issues discussed in section 6.3, several others research directions like the application of this approach to partial evaluation or to the compilation of λ -prolog should be explored.